bp2008/AcuRiteSniffer/README.md

 # AcuRiteSniffer
-Reads weather data packets sent by AcuRite SmartHUBs and makes the data accessible locally.
+Reads weather data packets sent by AcuRite SmartHUBs and makes the data accessible locally via a simple embedded web server that returns JSON.
 Requires that the network be configured to mirror packets to the computer running this service.

 This service is designed for people who are *very computer literate*.
 If you don't know an IP address from a MAC address, you shouldn't waste your time with this project.